joanpao/Blogspot_EA5JTT/README.md

 # SONOTRIGGER-SOFTWARE and EA5JTT Blogs Index

-Comprehensive index of technical articles, radiofrequency projects, and software development from the [SONOTRIGGER-SOFTWARE](https://sonotrigger-software.blogspot.com/) and [EA5JTT](https://ea5jtt.blogspot.com/) blogs.
+Complete index of technical articles, projects, and radiofrequency research from the [SONOTRIGGER-SOFTWARE](https://sonotrigger-software.blogspot.com/) and [EA5JTT](https://ea5jtt.blogspot.com/) blogs.

-> [!TIP]
+> [!IMPORTANT]
-> All software developments and source code are available at:
+> All software developments and source code can be found at:
 > 👉 **[joanpao GitHub Repository](https://github.com/joanpao)**

 ---